kouroshAKiani/ML-GeneticPathotyping/README.md

 ## Requirements

-The method is developed in R (4.2.2) and python and the following packages can be installed as follow:
+The method is developed in R (4.2.2) and Python (3.7) and the following packages can be installed as follow in R:

 ```bash
 install_and_load_package <- function(package) {